synapticloop/panl/README.md

 **_WORK IN PROGRESS_**

 Usable, but not released... yet...
+The book and generated instructions are coming along nicely.

 **BECAUSE**